-The Nirvana Spa at the Hotel BonSoll, Mallorca, Spain
+The Nirvana Spa at Bonsol Hotel Resort and Spa, Mallorca, Spain

 by Kathryn Burrington, TravelWithKat.com

-Tucked away amongst the pines on the hillside of the village of Illetas, just west of Palma, the Hotel BonSol is home to one of the best hotel spas, my personal favorite out of all those that I have visited around the world.
+Tucked away amongst the pines on the hillside of the village of Illetas, just west of Palma, Bonsol is home to one of the best hotel spas, my personal favourite out of all those that I have visited around the world.

 Reminiscent of a medieval castle, the public rooms are delightful and fascinating to explore, with beautiful antique furniture, suits of armour, ancient tapestries and the occasional sculpture from Thailand.

-Discover more about the Hotel BonSol in Kathryn’s article, Finding my Nirvana in Mallorca.
+Discover more about the Bonsol Hotel Resort and Spa in Kathryn’s article, Finding my Nirvana in Mallorca.